Coronavirus digest: Germany sees big drop in COVID cases | DW | 21.01.2021

 Americas

-US President Joe Biden is expected Thursday to unveil his administration's plans to tackle the coronavirus crisis, during his first day of office.
+US President Joe Biden is expected to unveil his administration's plans to tackle the coronavirus crisis during his first full day in office on Thursday.

-Mexico posted a near-record 1,539 COVID-19 deaths and 20,548 cases.
+Mexico has posted a near record 1,539 COVID-19 deaths and 20,548 cases.
 The high numbers are straining the health care system.
 Hospitals in Mexico City, the current center of the pandemic in the country, were at 89% capacity Wednesday, while 61% of hospital beds nationwide were filled.

 kmm/sms (Reuters, AP, AFP, dpa)